yws-coder123/trae-memory-bank/global-rules.md

 - Next steps: [Follow-up implementation tasks]
 - Verification: [Confirmation solution meets requirements]
 ```

+Creative phases are MANDATORY for all major design/architecture decisions in Level 3-4 tasks.

 ## ✓ VERIFICATION COMMITMENT
 At the start of every task, I make this commitment: